I remember sneaking out of bed at three AM in a sleep-deprived panic

-When my parents’ old and breaking hearts echoed off the taupe walls and into
+when my parents’ old and breaking hearts echoed off of the taupe walls and into

-When I was fearful that it was my fault, when I decided that I didn’t want to do the dishes (I’m sorry)
+I was fearful that it was my fault when I decided that I didn’t want to do the dishes

-Tip toeing with the elegance of a toy soldier, I hid behind the Christmas tree that was up one month too early for
+Tip toeing with the elegance of a toy soldier; I hid behind the Christmas tree that was up one month too early for presents and

 I’m glad we moved away from Ravendale, into that big, new house on Jenkinson because I would have never stopped searching the floor for any left over shards.

-As if thirty years of your life could fit into a three inch wide tube.
+As if thirty years of your life could fit inside of a two inch wide tube.

 Sometimes I wonder when your love went sour or

-Was it when he made love with his work?
+ninety seven.
+Was it when he made love with his

-Every love looks better in words, in a vow to pick up his underwear from behind the bathroom door
+vow to always pick up his underwear from behind the bathroom door,

 As I was in the garage just now, having one last cigarette for the evening I remembered